 - Oct.
 22: Health Fair, Coronado Community Center

 - Oct.
 23: Newcomers Coffee, Ponce de Leon Center

 - Oct.
 23: Paint & Sip with Carol Lynn, Coronado Community Center

 - Oct.
 24: Rex Havens (comedian), Woodlands Auditorium

 - Oct.
 25: Villagestock featuring John Calvin Brewer, Crash Meadows and Unseen Eye, Grove Park

 - Oct.
-25: Kiwanis Club of Greater HSV Spaghetti Dinner, Coronado Community Ctr
+25: Kiwanis Club of Greater HSV Spaghetti Dinner, Coronado Community Center

 - Dec.
-15: Jeremy Davis & the Fabulous Little Big Band at the Woodlands
+15: Jeremy Davis & the Fabulous Little Big Band, Woodlands Auditorium

 - Dec.
 31: New Year’s Eve Party